 As a coastal city, Halifax can experience tropical storms and hurricanes.
 Rest assured that King's has generators and emergency power supplies in the case of a power outage, and our team works to keep campus safe year-round.
 If your student is staying in residence, generators provide power even for extended power outages.
 Food service will continue in Prince Hall.
 Please note that Dalhousie provides internet to King's campus, so service may be impacted beyond King's control.
+We recommend that your student keep a supply of food and water stored safely in their room in case of emergencies and/or stock up when we are able to provide notice that a storm is imminent.

 We encourage you to stay in touch with your student directly in the case of inclement weather.
 King's follows the decisions made by Dalhousie about weather-related closures, given that King's classes are listed as part of Dalhousie offerings.
-If you see that Dalhousie (Halifax Campus) is closed for weather-related reasons, King's will also be closed
+If you see that Dalhousie (Halifax Campus) is closed for weather-related reasons, King's will also be closed.